trezor/blockbook/docs/build.md

 daemon configuration are defined in *configs/coins* and *build/templates/backend/config* directories.
 You should use specific installation process for particular coin you want run (e.g. https://bitcoin.org/en/full-node#other-linux-distributions for Bitcoin).

 When you have running back-end daemon you can start Blockbook.
-It is highly recomended use ports described in [ports.md](/docs/ports.md) for both Blockbook and back-end daemon.
+It is highly recommended use ports described in [ports.md](/docs/ports.md) for both Blockbook and back-end daemon.
 You can use *contrib/scripts/build-blockchaincfg.sh* that will generate Blockbook's blockchain configuration from our coin definition files.